The Establishment of Springfield

 February 8, 1980

 The Abraham Lincoln Association is a private organization based in Springfield that is devoted to Lincoln study.
 Not surprisingly, its leadership over the years has been drawn from the town's business and professional elites, men (almost exclusively) who have the time and money needed to support it.
-This is a reality to which the young James Krohe Jr. was slow to acknowledge.
-For all its faults, Springfield, the nation, and, dare I say it, Lincoln are better off for the ALA's existence.
+This is a reality to which the young author of this piece was slow to acknowledge.
+I have since come to appreciate that, for all its faults, Springfield, the nation, and, dare I say it, Lincoln are better off for the ALA's existence.

 Thus I came to two conclusions about the study of Lincoln in Springfield.
 One is that you must have money to do it.
 (It doesn’t have to be your money; the taxpayers’ money will do nicely instead.)
 Two, whether you have money or not, you will have to spend a lot of time with people who do.
 Most of those people belong to the Abraham Lincoln Association.
 The ALA holds a banquet every year on Lincoln’s birthday.
 Our man Alan Anderson attended in 1977, where he heard the then-president of Sangamon State University, Robert Spencer, describe the attendees as "the establishment of Springfield in the best sense of the word," which proved that Spencer at least knew which side his foundation was buttered on.